corretto/amazon-corretto-crypto-provider/README.md

 * coverage: Run target `test` and collect both Java and C++ coverage metrics (saved in `build/reports`)
 * release: **Default target** depends on build, test, and coverage
 * overkill: Run **all** tests (no coverage)
+* generateEclipseClasspath: Generates a `.classpath` file which is understandable by Eclipse and VS Code to make development easier.
+(This should ideally be run prior to opening ACCP in your IDE.)

 ## Configuration
 There are several ways to configure the ACCP as the highest priority provider in Java.